inteye/deploy-box/README.md

 5. Configure environment endpoints (`webhook_url`, `status_url`, `shared_secret`)
 6. Build release and deploy asynchronously

+Project detail behavior:

+- build jobs, deployment jobs, and releasable releases are independently paginated
+- starter preview is collapsed by default and can be expanded on demand
+- importing component candidates from compose requires confirmation before overwriting existing component settings

 ## Compose Best Practices

 To ensure deployed containers actually switch to new release images: